abate/LicenseMatrix/README.md

 We use spdx licenses ID and we restrict ourselves only to those licenses.

-To test : Installe meteor and run the application
+To test : Install meteor and run the application

 admin : admin@example.com / apple1
 user : normal@example.com / apple1